 - 1. Complete the information below.
 Include the name of Zone Contact who will pick up the items, and/or the delivery location for items to be delivered, such as such as asphalt patch.
 You may be asked to provide a written quote from the vendor to accompany your purchase request. - 2.
-Contact the County to obtain the purchase order number (e-mail is encouraged). - 3.
+Contact the County to obtain the purchase order number (email is encouraged). - 3.
 Give PO Number to the supplier or vendor when making purchase. - 4.
-Include the PO number on the original invoice. - 5.
-Vendor will send the original invoice to he County for payment.
+Include the PO number on the original invoice and packing slip, if provided. - 5.
+Vendor will send the original invoice to the County for payment.

 Name of Supplier (Vendor):

-Address:
+Delivery Address:

+write N/A if not applicable

-Contact Name:
+Zone Contact Name:

 Phone Number:

 Item(s) to be Purchased: Dollar Amount (each):

 Total:

 Purchase Order Number: